 Tips Before Everest Base Camp Trek

 Start the trek quite early in the morning.
-Morning is itself filled with great energy and the weather is also calm.
+Morning is filled with great energy and the weather is also calm.
 Also, it will give you a long time for the trek, so you don’t have to rush in the evening.
 We recommend waking before 6 am every day and starting the hike at least at 8 am.
 The earlier you start, the better.
 In the daytime, the sun makes it hard to walk.

 Next, walking slowly is the key.
-The Everest base camp trek Itinerary by Himalayan masters has about 5-6 hours of walk each day.
-However, you have an entire day to reach the destination.
+The Everest base camp trek Itinerary by Himalayan masters has about 5-6 hours of walking each day.
+However, you have an entire day to reach your destination.
 And even If you didn’t reach the place that has been recommended, you can find hotels on Everest throughout the route.
 So, don’t push yourself too hard.
 Breathe the fresh air, rest whenever you want, and walk slowly.

 The tourist just doesn’t realize how dangerous altitude can be.
 Everest base camp altitude lies at 5264meters above sea level.
 Similarly, we hike up to Kalapatthar which is itself a very important peak that lies at 5,500 meters in height.
 Here is the list of different places on the Everest base camp trek and their altitude.

 - Kathmandu – 1300 m / 4265 ft